srkunze/borg-stack/README.md

 The resulting stacked data is available at `mount-point/merged-<repository>-<archive>`.

-In order to minimize the hassle of unmounting them all, BorgStack provide the command `umount`.
+In order to minimize the hassle of unmounting them all, BorgStack provides the command `umount`.
-It searched through the provided layout above and unmounts all of them if needed.
+It sifts through the provided layout above to find all mount points and unmounts them all.

 ## Flexible Naming Schemes